 You may have plenty of money in your account, but if your credit score is low, you probably won’t qualify for loans when you need to make large purchases.
 Your credit report is a great tool for measuring your overall financial health, so you can better understand your financial stability.
 The information in your credit report directly impacts your credit score, and poor credit has many far-reaching impacts.
 You may notice the following problems if you have poor credit, even if you have a surplus of money.

-- High premiums on insurance: You may pay a very high amount for homeowners, auto and health insurance if you have poor credit because you are not considered a reliable consumer.
+- High premiums on insurance: You may pay a very high amount for homeowners, auto, and health insurance if you have poor credit because you're not considered a reliable consumer.
 As your credit score rises, your insurance payments will often go down.

-- Higher interest rates: Lower credit scores mean you are at a higher credit risk, so you will end up paying more in interest rates and fees for every loan you secure.
+- Higher interest rates: Lower credit scores mean you're at a higher credit risk, so you'll end up paying more in interest rates and fees for every loan you secure.

 Monitoring your credit should be part of your financial wellness routine.
-Regularly review monthly credit card statements, as well as your credit report with any of the three major credit bureaus.
-Each year you are entitled to one free credit report from each of the three reporting agencies: Experian, Equifax and TransUnion.
+Regularly review monthly credit card statements, as well as your credit report, with any of the three major credit bureaus.
+Each year you are entitled to one free credit report from each of the three reporting agencies: Experian, Equifax, and TransUnion.
 Requesting a free report has no impact on your credit score.
-If you would like assistance in monitoring your credit, please stop by any of our branches or contact a Member Service Advisor at (800) 648-8035.
+If you'd like assistance in monitoring your credit, please stop by any of our branches or contact a Member Service Advisor at (800) 648-8035.

 « Return to "BlueOx Blog"